 Believe it or not, the question of whether you put solar pool cover bubbles up or down is one of the most frequently asked questions on many pool forums.
 It is a good question as it is not really obvious.

-However, the answer to do the bubbles go up or down on a solar cover is – always bubbles down into the water.
+However, the answer to the question of whether the bubbles go up or down on a solar cover is always that they bubble down into the water.

-The bubbles side has a larger surface area than the flat side so heat is transferred into the water more efficiently than if the pool blanket was the other way around.
+The bubble side has a larger surface area than the flat side, so heat is transferred into the water more efficiently than if the pool blanket were the other way around.

-The bubbles contain air and this is heated up by the sun and the heat is then transferred by the process of conduction.
-The flat side is the tough side whereas the bubble side is generally the least tough side.
-So having the bubbles facing down on the pool’s surface means they are protected from anything which may drop in the pool.
+The bubbles contain air, which is heated by the sun and then transferred by conduction.
+The flat side is the tough side, whereas the bubble side is generally the least tough side.
+So, having the bubbles facing down on the pool’s surface means they are protected from anything that may drop in the pool.

 The smooth side, therefore, faces upwards.
-The additional advantage of it being smooth is that it makes it easier to clean.
+Its smoothness also makes it easier to clean.
 You can run the hose over it before you remove it from the pool.

 My experience of using a solar cover

-We live in the Canary Islands, which are off the coast of North Africa, so the climate here is pretty warm generally.
-We have solar heating panels on the roof which obviously heats the water up quite well, but without a solar cover, much of that heat is lost overnight.
+We live in the Canary Islands, which are off the coast of North Africa, so the climate is pretty warm generally.
+We have solar heating panels on the roof, which obviously heat the water up quite well, but without a solar cover, much of that heat is lost overnight.

 We are not masochists and don’t want to die of shock when we get in the pool, so we want the temperature to be at least 82ºF/28ºC before we put a toe in.